-The College of Health and Social Sciences is, home to more than 500 faculty and staff members, including 280 tenure-track faculty and more than 9,000 students in departments ranging from english to women & gender studies.
+The College of Liberal and Creative Arts is, home to more than 500 faculty and staff members, including 280 tenure-track faculty and more than 9,000 students in departments ranging from english to women & gender studies.

 It is one of largest and most comprehensive academic programs devoted to the humanities, social sciences and creative arts in Northern California.

 Harris received his bachelor’s degree in history from Pomona College.
 He earned both a master's degree and a Ph.D. in history from Stanford University